 Global Cuisine in Colorado Springs: Asia and Africa

 We are continuing our tour of international cuisine in Colorado Springs with a highlight reel of some of the best Asian and African food in the Pikes Peak region.
+If you missed the previous installments, check out the best of the Americas or some top picks from across the pond.
 Asia and the African continent have produced some of the most dynamic flavors and cuisines in the world.
 The diversity of spices and cooking styles — even in countries that sit right next to each other — is incredible.
 Colorado Springs is fortunate to have access to many wonderful options from both of the areas, including the recommendations we are sharing below.
 Discover a new favorite cuisine or find your next favorite restaurant for your favorite foods!

 Ethiopian: Uchenna in Old Colorado City